Year of entry 2024

-A bachelor degree with a 2:1 (Hons) in: politics, media or communication studies.
+A bachelor degree with a 2:1 (Hons) in one of the following: a (theory focused) media-related course, communication studies, politics or sociology.
 Applications from those with degrees in other subjects may be considered on an individual basis.

 To see equivalent entry requirements for your country, check our international entry requirement directory.

 For more information contact the School of Media and Communication admissions team.

 Due to the large numbers of applications we receive, we’re only able to offer places to applicants who have attended selected Chinese institutions.
 With regret, any applications we receive from applicants awarded a qualification in China from an institution that isn’t on this list will be rejected.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in any component.
 For other English qualifications, read English language equivalent qualifications.

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.